 Let cool and then peel the skin off the pepper.

 Now place pomegranate molasses, aleppo pepper, walnuts, minced garlic, extra virgin olive oil, ground cumin, bread crumbs and salt to taste in a food processor jar.
+You can also add 1 tablespoon tomato paste for more color.
+For spicier version you can also add a bit of smoked paprika.

 Run the food processor until everything is well blended.
+Taste test and add more walnuts or more aleppo pepper if needed.

 I hope you will try this recipe and enjoy as much as we did.
 Do snap a pic and share on Instagram with hashtag #cookclickndevou and please give a star rating ★ in the recipe card below.
 Follow us on Pinterest , Instagram, Facebook for more recipes and ideas.